Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 - **Proof of education** *(optional)*
     If you have relevant degrees or certifications, they can prove that you are qualified.
 Bring the original diplomas, and copies for the interviewer.[^34]
     - **Certified translations**
-        If your degrees or diplomas are not in English or German, bring a certified translation.[^51]
+        If your degrees or diplomas are not in English or German, bring [certified translations](/glossary/certified%20translation).[^51]
 - **Passport**
     The interviewer will use your passport to identify you.
 If you get the visa immediately, the interviewer will put it in your passport.
 The freelance visa is a sticker that goes in your passport.[^35]